- Mutts are mixed-breed dogs that have a bit of mystery in their genetics.

 Also, while many purebreds are bred responsibly, that isn’t always the case.
 Puppy mills and unregulated backyard breeding are serious issues, and they’re something that mutts usually avoid as a whole.

 Reasons Why Having a Mutt Is Awesome

-- They’re typically more affordable to adopt than purebreds!
+- They’re typically more affordable to adopt than purebreds.
 You can sometimes find mutts for free, or if you adopt from a shelter, for around $50 to $200.
-Many purebreds can cost you hundreds, sometimes even over $1,000.
+Many purebreds will cost you hundreds, sometimes even thousands of dollars.

 - Mutts are also much easier to come by, as humane societies and shelters are filled with them.
-As such, they are more likely to be put down in high kill shelters.
-Adopting a mixed breed could very easily save a life, and they’re so eager to love you!
+As such, they are more likely to be put down in high-kill shelters.
+Adopting a mixed breed could save a life, and they’re so eager to love you!

 - As mentioned, their health is generally considered better than a purebred’s health due to a lack of inherited hereditary ailments.